 Amalgam filling replacement can be done for several reasons.

 Obviously, the most common reason is that the existing filling is leaking or broken.
-If it's left like that, you will get a cavity and toothache.
+If it's left like that, you will get a cavity as bacteria get down the crack, attacking the tooth dentine, and causing toothache.

 But there are potential problems in amalgam filling replacement.

 We know that mercury release from an amalgam filling is increased by rubbing on the filling, and by heat.
 If a dentist just drills out the old amalgam filling, he is "rubbing" on the filling with the drill, and the friction also creates heat.

 If you are just having 1 or 2 fillings replaced, and you are fit and healthy, then this short exposure is unlikely to cause any problems.

 But if you are experiencing symptoms of possible mercury toxicity, then we need to take some extra precautions.

 During amalgam filling removal, there are several ways of reducing the levels of mercury vapor that you are exposed to.